Family dispute resolution

 A Family Relationship Centre, Legal Aid Queensland or another family dispute resolution service may be able to help you resolve any disputes about family arrangements.

-A certificate is valid for 12 months from the family dispute resolution date.
+A certificate is valid for 12 months.

 You may be able to apply directly to the court without a certificate if: